States sue U.S. over policy tying funds to immigration compliance

 The six states, which received grants totaling $25 million in the last fiscal year, said they were given an Aug.
 10 deadline to decide whether to accept funds with conditions.

-New York City said it is entitled to $4 million but that the Justice Department has refused to release it.
+New York City said it was entitled to $4 million but that the Justice Department has refused to release it.

-A federal appeals court in Chicago in April upheld a lower court order blocking the funding conditions for that city.
-The appeals court is expected to hear arguments in September on whether the order should can apply nationwide.
+A federal appeals court in Chicago in April upheld a lower court order blocking funding conditions for that city.
+The appeals court is expected to hear arguments in September on whether the order should or can apply nationwide.

 Philadelphia won a separate challenge to the policy in June, and San Francisco, Illinois and the state of California have pending court challenges.

-Reporting By Brendan Pierson in New York; Editing by Steve Orlofsky
+Reporting By Brendan Pierson in New York; Editing by Steve Orlofsky, Toni Reinhold